codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

      - npm run test
 {% endhighlight %}

-This pipeline will download the `node:11` image on the Codefresh build machine, launch it and pass it your source code.
+This pipeline will download the `node:11` image on the Codefresh build machine, launch it, and pass it your source code.
 Then it will run the commands `npm install` and `npm run test`.
 The result is that your source code can be packaged without actually installing Node.js on the build machine beforehand.

 You can mix and max different images on the same pipeline.
 Let's say for example that you have a single repository that contains a front-end in Node.js and a back-end in Java.
 You can easily create a pipeline that deals with both: